Christian24GH/TravelAndTours/README.md

     ALL BACKEND REQUEST SHOULD POINT AT [BACKEND]/public/index.html

     - auth          - Authentication Service, uses Laravel Sanctum for tokens
-    - fleet_service - Logistics II, uses Laravel Reverb (Websocket)
+    - fleet_service - Logistics II Laravel
-    - logisticsI    - Logistics 1 backend uses laravel
+    - logisticsI    - Logistics 1 Laravel

     * waiting for other groups